mixpanel/docs/pages/docs/tracking-methods/sdks/nodejs.md

 });
 ```

 Mixpanel determines default geolocation data (\$city, \$region, mp_country_code) using the IP address on the incoming request.
-This can have the unintended effect of setting the location of all of your users to the location of your datacenter in server-side implementations.
+This can have the unintended effect of setting the location of all of your users to the location of your data center in server-side implementations.

 It is therefore important to pass IP as a property in server-side implementations.
 [Read about best practices for geolocation with server-side implementations](/docs/best-practices/server-side-best-practices).